Arbitrage (film): Plot

-The next day, Miller discusses his "hypothetical" situation with his lawyer (Stuart Margolin), who advises the hypothetical person to turn himself in, as the lies required to keep the story a secret will pile up.
+The next day, Miller discusses his "hypothetical" situation with his lawyer, who advises the hypothetical person to turn himself in, as the lies required to keep the story a secret will pile up.
 The lawyer also mentions that Ellen has visited an estate lawyer.
-Miller is later questioned by police detective Bryer (Tim Roth), who is keen on arresting him for manslaughter.
+Miller is later questioned by police detective Bryer, who is keen on arresting him for manslaughter.
 Meanwhile, Brooke discovers Miller's fraud and, realizing that she could be implicated, confronts him.
-Miller admits to the fraud, but insists that he will handle it.

-Jimmy is arrested and placed before a grand jury, but still refuses to admit to helping Miller cover up the accident.
-Miller once again contemplates turning himself in.
-Even though Jimmy is about to go to prison, Miller tells him that investors are depending on him and that waiting for the sale to close before coming forward would serve the greater good.
-Eventually, Miller gets himself and Jimmy out of trouble by proving that Bryer fabricated evidence.
+Miller admits to the fraud but insists that he will handle it.
+Jimmy is arrested and placed before a grand jury, but still refuses to admit to helping Miller cover up the accident, although this might lead to his incrimination.
+Miller tells Jimmy that investors are depending on him and that waiting for the sale to close before coming forward would serve the greater good.
+Eventually, Miller gets himself and Jimmy out of trouble by proving that Bryer's claimed "evidence" were doctored photos bearing Jimmy's plate number.

 With the audit complete and the company in the clear for the sale, Miller meets Mayfield and they agree on a price.
 Later, Ellen confronts Miller and offers him a deal: if he signs a separation agreement that gives all voting rights and money to her non-profit foundation and their daughter, she will lie and say she was with him the night of the accident; if he refuses, she will tell the truth and he will go to prison.
 Meanwhile, Mayfield discusses a secondary audit that has been performed on Miller's company.
-The report does show a problem, but Mayfield chooses to ignore it and go forward with the sale.
+The report does show a problem, but Mayfield chooses to ignore it, as the sale has already been made and further scrutiny would be counter-productive to the image of his own corporation.

 In the final scene, Miller addresses a banquet honoring him, with Ellen at his side and Brooke introducing him.
 Tension among them is evident but nobody seems to notice.
 Smiling as he approaches the podium to deliver his speech, the screen cuts to black.